contrast-zone/t-rewriter.js/readme.md

 # V-Parser

 V-Parser is a nus-product of working on a next generation programming language.
 It is Javascript implementation of BNF-ish context free grammar (CFG) parser with compact parse forest (CPF) output.
 It should exhibit nearly linear parsing time, no matter of how ambiguous output abstract syntax forest is.
-To write grammars and test V-Parser, we have provided an online grammar developement environment at http://moony.atspace.cc/v-parser.
+To write grammars and test V-Parser, we have provided an [online grammar developement environment](http://moony.atspace.cc/v-parser).

 ## Algorithm
 This is a pseudocode for the V-Parser algorithm: